Why do properties get down valued and is there anything you can do about it?

 blog divider bottom

-Why are properties being down valued?
+Why do properties get down valued?

 In recent years, down valuations have been driven primarily by an unstable economy, and cautious lenders.
 The pandemic had a big impact on how surveyors viewed the property market.